xperseguers/t3ext-fal-protect/README.md

 # FAL Protect

-This extension protects everything within `/fileadmin/` based on associated folder and file restrictions (visibility, user groups and dates of publication).
+This extension protects everything within `/fileadmin/` based on associated folder and file restrictions (visibility, user groups and dates of publication):

+![Protecting a folder and a few individual files][overview]

+[overview]: https://raw.githubusercontent.com/xperseguers/t3ext-fal-protect/main/Documentation/Images/overview.png "Protecting a folder and a few individual files"

 Unlike other similar extensions securing the File Abstraction Layer (FAL) of TYPO3, this extension aims at making it straightforward to block direct access to your sensitive assets.